ohshitgorillas/autocorrect_generator_espanso/docs/ALGORITHMS.md

    - **Target word check (highest priority)**: Check if typo appears as prefix/suffix/substring of the target word itself
      - This prevents "predictive corrections" where the correction would trigger when typing the correct word
      - Example: `alway -> always` with NONE/LEFT boundary would trigger when typing "always", producing "alwayss"
-   - **Validation words check**: Check if typo appears as prefix/suffix/substring in validation dictionary
+   - **Validation words check**: Check if typo appears as prefix/suffix/substring in validation dictionary (uses **full validation set** to catch all garbage corrections, regardless of user exclusions)
    - **Source words check**: Check if typo appears as prefix/suffix/substring in source words
    - **NONE**: Would cause false trigger if typo appears as substring anywhere (target, validation, or source)
    - **LEFT**: Would cause false trigger if typo appears as prefix of any word (target, validation, or source)